h4rvey-g/ob-Notes/USMLE/Biochemistry/Cystic fibrosis.md

 share: true
 ---
 # Etiology
-CF is a hereditary autosomal recessive disorder caused by defective <mark style="background: #FFF3A34A;">CFTR</mark> (cystic fibrosis transmembrane conductance regulator) protein due to mutation in the CFTR gene located on the long arm of chromosome 7.
+CF is a hereditary autosomal recessive disorder caused by defective <mark style="background: #FFF3A34A;">CFTR</mark> (cystic fibrosis transmembrane conductance regulator) protein due to <span style="background:rgba(240, 200, 0, 0.2)">mutation in the CFTR gene located on the long arm of chromosome 7</span>.

 ---
 # Pathophysiology